Samaritans Celebrate Their Fortieth Birthday

 Since the inception, The Samaritans has received more than 500,000 calls and trained more 1,380 volunteers to answer its confidential and anonymous Hotline/Listening Lines.

 With the first Samaritan branch started in England in 1953, chapters can now be found in more than 40 countries of the world.
-“Samaritans, can I help you?” is quietly spoken into the phone across the world in a multilingual chorus of voices,” notes its website.
+“Samaritans, can I help you?” is quietly spoken into the phone across the world in a multilingual chorus of voices,” notes its web site.

-Executive Director Panichas, notes that the communication-based program teaches volunteers to effectively listen to people who are in crisis.
-Conversations are free, confidential and, most importantly, anonymous.
+Executive Director Denise Panichas, of the Rhode Island branch, notes that the communication-based program teaches volunteers to effectively listen to people who are in crisis.

-A rigorous 21-hour training program teaches volunteers to listen to callers without expressing personal judgments or opinions.
-Panichas said that the listening techniques called “befriending,” calls for 90 percent listening and 10 percent talking.
 Panichas noted The Samaritans of Rhode Island Listening Line is also a much needed resources for caregivers and older Rhode Islanders.

 Other services include a peer-to-peer grief Safe Place Support Group for those left behind by suicide as well as community education programs.

-In 2014, The Samaritans of Rhode Island received more than 4,000 calls and hosted more than 50,000 visitors to its website.
+In 2011, The Samaritans of Rhode Island received more than 7,000 calls and hosted more than 50,000 visitors to its website.

 The Samaritans of Rhode Island can be the gateway to care or a “compassionate nonjudgmental voice on the other end of the line,” Panichas notes.
 “It doesn’t matter what your problem is, be it depression, suicidal thoughts, seeking resources for mental health services in the community or being lonely or just needing to talk, our volunteers are there to listen.”

 Need to Talk?
 Call a volunteer at The Samaritans.
-Call 401.272.4044 or toll-free in RI (1-800) 365-4044.
+Call 401-272-4044 or toll free in RI (1-800) 365-4044.